Views Media

 Pros:

-• Always-on touchscreen - 1.2" transflective touchscreen with backlight display settings
+• Always-on transflective touchscreen with good sunlight readability

-• Extended battery life - 38 hours of continuous GPS tracking or 24 days of daily use
+• 38-hour GPS battery or 24 days in daily use

-• Accurate GPS with dual-frequency - Redesigned dual-frequency satellite chipset for accurate tracking even in high-rise cities
+• Dual-frequency satellite chipset for accurate tracking in urban environments

-• Multi-device connectivity - Heart rate monitor connects to up to 3 devices simultaneously
+• Heart rate monitor connects to up to 3 devices simultaneously

 Cons:

-• Bundle required - Heart rate monitor included but watch-only option may not be available
+• Bundle format — watch-only option may not always be available

 👉 View product details